Most Wanted Supplements

-Ginger supplements are not recommended.
+Verdict: Ginger supplements are not recommended.
 However, adding fresh ginger root to your diet or chewing candied ginger for nausea may be helpful.
 Excessive amounts of ginger should be avoided, as it may interact with blood-thinners and cause lower blood sugar levels in people who take diabetes medications.

 Charge: People who drink green tea seem to have a lower cancer risk, particularly for cancers of the bladder, esophagus, ovaries, pancreas and possibly breast.
 Green tea contains plant chemicals called polyphenols that act as antioxidants and anti-inflammatories.

 Verdict: Drinking up to three cups of green tea per day is probably safe for most people and may have anticancer effects.

 However, green tea extracts or pills are not recommended.
 Be aware that green tea contains caffeine, which may interact with medications and keep you awake.

 Charge: Lycopene is a plant chemical called a carotenoid.
 Research has shown that lycopene in food appears to reduce prostate cancer risk; however, this remains controversial.